 Option/Maybe types

 An Option<T> is a tagged union with two variants: None (tag 0, no payload) and Some(T) (tag 1, payload follows).
-For pointer-sized types, a common optimization is to use a null pointer as None:
+For pointer-sized types, a common optimization is to use a null pointer as None, avoiding the tag entirely:

 // Option<ptr> — null = None, non-null = Some